Back to home

 Key Points

-Communal census figures reached 93,852 on the same date, up 0.6% from 93,338 a year before.
-This exceeded the official estimate by 4,484 people, or roughly 5%—an improvement from the 6.5% gap in March 2025, linked to ongoing administrative data cleansing and validation differences.
+Communal census figures reached 93,852 on the same date, up 0.6% from 93,338 a year prior.
+This exceeded the official estimate by 4,484 people, or roughly 5%—a smaller discrepancy than the 6.5% gap in March 2025, linked to administrative data cleansing and validation differences.
+The department derives its monthly resident estimates by cross-referencing communal censuses with other administrative records, while communal data directly reflect registrations and deregistrations.

 Share the article via